ecadlabs/taqueria-scaffold-demo/README.md

 # taqueria-scaffold-demo
- A demo Taqueria project that comes with all plugins installed, a local and testnet envorinment config, and a LIGO source contract
+ A demo Taqueria project that comes with mutliple plugins installed, a local and testnet environment config, and a LIGO source contract

 ## Requirements